swapnil-bhamat/to-do/README.md

 # to-do app

-This project is created in created in Pure JavaScript.
+This project is created in Pure JavaScript.
 Used ES5 features only to support older browsers.

 ## After cloning